chnm/model-articles/content/articles/midura.md

-(occasionally followed by a letter to indicate one of multiple editions in the same year, as in GH1598A) is a unique identifier (the Edition ID) that allows for easily linking information across the relational tables of the database.]{.ul}
+(occasionally followed by a letter to indicate one of multiple editions in the same year, as in GH1598A) is a unique identifier (the Edition ID) that allows for easily linking information across the relational tables of the database.

-**Fig 2a: Map and timeline indicating the publication place and date of included itineraries.**

-![A screenshot of a cell phone Description automatically generated](media/image7.png){width="6.5in" height="5.293055555555555in"}
+{{% /notation %}}

-**Fig 2b: Bar chart of selection of itineraries demonstrating the number of routes as well as the proportion of routes appearing in an itinerary published by another author.
-Edition ID's represent the initials and publication date of a given itinerary.**
+{{< figure src="/img/Midura-Figure2b.png" title="Fig. 2b:" alt="Bar chart of Number and Proportion of Common Routes by Edition" caption="Bar chart of selection of itineraries demonstrating the number of routes as well as the proportion of routes appearing in an itinerary published by another author.
+Edition ID’s represent the initials and publication date of a given itinerary." >}}

 The digital approach also brings to light the geographic scope of collaboration.
 For example, while British renegade Richard Verstegan